- Redux Form

 To learn what props will be passed to your stateless function, see the Props section below.

-So all you really need to render an redux-form
+So all you really need to render an redux-form-connected text input is:

 <Field component="input" type="text"/>